 - What is the STAR method?

-- When to use the STAR method of interviewing?
+- When should you use the STAR method in interviews?

-- How to use the STAR technique to answer interview questions?
+- How to use the STAR technique to answer interview questions (with examples)

-- Pros and cons of the STAR method
+- What are the pros and cons of the STAR technique?

 What is the STAR method?

-When to use the STAR method of interviewing?
+When should you use the STAR method in interviews?

 Preparing a few standard STAR interview questions before hand is a great way to prepare for an interview.
 It builds your confidence and prevents you being caught off-guard.
 Interviews can be stressful as they are.
 Here’s how to prepare for an interview so you can put your best foot forward, every time.